 Oak Hills High School graduates carry the tradition of excellence with them throughout life - in their places of work and through community involvement.
 As one of over 30,000 graduates, there are many opportunities for you to get involved, stay connected and support the tradition that lives inside all of us.

-The Oak Hills Alumni and Educational Foundation will enhance the achievement, heritage and educational opportunities for the Oak Hill’s students and staff by providing alumni and community resources to promote unity, pride and building a legacy for a stronger community.
+The Oak Hills Alumni & Educational Foundation will enhance the achievement, heritage and educational opportunities for the Oak Hill’s students and staff by providing alumni and community resources to promote unity and pride, and build a legacy for a stronger community.

 The OHAEF will be recognized by the alumni and community as a leading organization that will provide financial support and resources for programs, and needs that will enhance Oak Hills students’ lifetime enrichment.